Anon0x19/Bedwars-Stats-Bot-Discord/README.md

 `https://github.com/Anon0x19/Bedwars-Stats-Bot-Discord.git`
 * Change {TOKEN} with your bots token and save the file.
 * Change {API_KEY} with your Hypixel API key (You can obtain this by logging in and doing /api new and then copying and pasting it).
-* Install all the modules (all listed in the Procfile) *Note: compatible with Heroku and other hosting plataforms*
+* Install all the modules (all listed in the Procfile)

 And its ready to be used!

-Note: requirements.txt and Procfile have been already been done.
-So the bot is ready to be hosted from a server.
+Note: requirements.txt and Procfile have been already been made.
+So the bot is ready to be hosted from a plataform such as heroku.

 ## How to use the check stats for all player feature: